PaperPrototype/Intro-Coding-and-Computers/0 - Python/Notes/english.md

 Calling a function?
 - When you refer to a function and have the code inside of it run

-Object (or Class)
-- A... uh... "thing" that holds functions and variables inside of it.

 Nice and simple notes :)